PySimpleGUI/DocsCleanup/cookbook.md

 `window['-OUTPUT-']` returns the element that has the key `'-OUTPUT-'`.
 Then the `update` method for that element is called so that the value of the Text Element is modified.
 Be sure you have supplied a `size` that is large enough to display your output.
 If the size is too small, the output will be truncated.

-If you need to interact with elements prior to calling `window.read()` you will need to "finalize" your window first using the `finalize` parameter when you create your `Window`.
+If you need to interact with elements prior to calling `window.read()`, you will need to "finalize" your window first using the `finalize` parameter when you create your `Window`.
 "Interacting" means calling that element's methods such as `update`, `draw_line`, etc.

 ------------

 ## Inside your event loop

 For persistent windows, after creating the window, you have an event loop that runs until you exit the window.
-Inside this loop you will read values that are returned from reading the window and you'll operate on elements in your window.
+Inside this loop, you will read values that are returned from reading the window and you'll operate on elements in your window.
 To operate on elements, you look them up and call their method functions such as `update`.

 ### Old Style Element Lookups - FindElement